bsmith89/strain-corr/doc/manuscript/manuscript.md

 for intraspecific variation.

-Here we introduce StrainPGC ("Strain Pure Gene Content"), a computational method that leverages modern strain tracking tools to separate samples into strain-pure subsets in order to accurately estimate gene content based on multi-sample pangenome profiling (Fig. 1C, D).
-We also describe changes in MIDAS v3, including updates to its pangenome database and profiling pipeline to reduce cross-mapping, improve quantification, and facilitate the interpretation of strain-specific gene content.
+Here we introduce StrainPGC ("Strain Pure Gene Content"), a computational method designed to accurately estimate the gene content of individual microbial strains.
+StrainPGC leverages modern strain tracking tools to separate samples into strain-pure subsets in order to combine data from pangenome profiling (Fig. 1C, D) across multiple metagenomes.
+We also describe changes
+in MIDAS v3, including updates to its pangenome database and profiling pipeline to reduce cross-mapping, improve quantification, and facilitate the interpretation of strain-specific gene content.
 As part of a